graalvm/graalvm-demos/micronaut-hello-rest-maven/README-Cloud-Shell.md

     ```

-2. Build the app JAR
+2. Build a JAR file for the example app

     ```shell
     mvn package